akoskimpian/Gene-isoform-visualizer-app/README.md

 ## Why it is not online

 Unfortunately, I couldn't successfully deploy the app to [shinyapps.io](https://www.shinyapps.io).
-This is most likely due to the memory limitations of the free tier, especially when querying large datasets live from Ensembl.
+This is most likely due to the memory limitations of the free tier, which may be a problem when querying large datasets live from Ensembl.
 I also attempted to make the app use a pre-saved, full Ensembl dataset, but this approach didn't work either.

 **For this reason, the app needs to be run locally.**